Francesco149/oppai-ng/README.md

-this is a pure C89 rewrite of [oppai](https://github.com/Francesco149/oppai) with much lower memory usage (~4-6x less), smaller and easier to read codebase (~5 times less code), executable size (~7x smaller on linux), ~45% better performance and slightly faster compile time.
+this is a pure C89 rewrite of [oppai](https://github.com/Francesco149/oppai) with much lower memory usage, smaller and easier to read codebase executable size and better performance.

 experimental taiko support is now available and appears to give correct values for actual taiko maps. converted maps are still